 Marplan® (isocarboxazid) Tablets treatment works in a different way

-The potent symptom-relieving action of Marplan® (isocarboxazid) Tablets is due to its direct blocking effect on the enzyme monoamine oxidase.
-(That’s why Marplan® (isocarboxazid) Tablets is part of a different class of antidepressant drugs called MAO Inhibitor's (Mono-Amine Oxidase Inhibitors))1.
+The symptom-relieving action of Marplan® (isocarboxazid) Tablets is thought to involve the direct blocking effect on the enzyme monoamine oxidase.
+That’s why Marplan is part of a different class of antidepressant drugs called MAO inhibitors (Monoamine Oxidase Inhibitors).1

-In contrast to conventional antidepressant drugs that work by raising the levels of one or two of the brain’s mood-lifting chemicals, only MAO Inhibitors like Marplan® (isocarboxazid) Tablets are able to raise the levels of all three of these vital mood-lifting chemicals.
-(Medical scientists call these vital mood-lifting chemicals neurotransmitters, and that’s the reason why depression is sometimes referred to as a “chemical imbalance"3.)
+In contrast to conventional antidepressant drugs that work by raising the levels of 1 or 2 of the brain’s mood-lifting chemicals, only MAO inhibitors like Marplan are able to raise the levels of all 3 mood-lifting chemicals.
+Medical scientists call these mood-lifting chemicals neurotransmitters, and that’s the reason why depression is sometimes referred to as a “chemical imbalance.”3

-Marplan® (isocarboxazid) Tablets' different effect on brain chemistry may explain why it has been effective in the treatment of chronic, treatment-resistant major depression*3.
+Marplan’s different effect on brain chemistry may explain why it has been effective in the treatment of depression.1†